-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact

-altered could Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

-a) Fire protection? \boxtimes

-b) Police protection? \boxtimes
+Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or could 8 • le service ratios, resp could other performance objectives for a • le service ratios, resp could 8 • le service ratios, resp could other a) performance objectives for a Fire protection? • le service ratios, resp oonse times or could other a) b) performance objectives for a Fire protection?
+Police protection? • le service ratios, resp ponse times or

-c) Schools?

-d) Parks? \boxtimes

-e) Other public facilities? \boxtimes